Guidelines for Contributors

 JONES, John.
 2010.
 'How to write citations', Descent, (250), pp26-7

-Photographs: Descent requires top-class colour material for cover and internal use.
-Colour prints, colour negatives and colour slides can all be used if of historic interest, though digital files from a good quality digital camera are preferred and are generally superior in quality.
+Photographs: Colour prints, colour negatives and colour slides can all be used if of historic interest, though high quality digital files from a good camera are preferred and are generally superior in quality.
+Good quality scans of historical material are accepted.
 In all cases please ensure that the photographer’s name is credited and full captions are supplied, which should include names in full of the cave, passage or area.
 If required, photographs can usually be scanned and quickly returned.
 If you identify any person by name that appears in a photograph, unless deemed for journalistic reasons you must obtain their consent.

-Captions are frequently not dealt with carefully.
+Captions are frequently not dealt with carefully enough.
 It is not helpful to supply a file named as it came from the camera (_IMG1234.jpg, for example) with a list of captions in an email.
-Please remember that multiple files arrive at Descent all the time, and later matching an e-mail caption with a file that bears no information to go on is difficult.
 Please rename your file to something sensible, supply written captions and (if possible) embed the information in the metadata.
+For best practice, number your files so that they appear in the correct order and can be associated with a chapter if relevant.
+For example:

-There are increasing problems with .tif and .jpg files being submitted that have been incorrectly prepared or overcompressed and rendered useless for reproduction in Descent, in particular surveys (where the resolution is too low for printing or the jpg compression has destroyed fine lines).
-There are also limitations when using ‘screen captures’ from surveying or other computer programs.
-In all cases where there is any doubt, please check with the editor before preparing or submitting such files.
+There are problems with .jpg files being submitted that have been incorrectly prepared or overcompressed and rendered useless for reproduction (do not use high compression factors).
+There are also limitations (especially so) when using ‘screen captures’ from surveying or other computer programs, or 'screen grabs' from videos.
+In all cases where there is any doubt, please check before preparing or submitting such files.

 Every possible care is taken of all material submitted, but no responsibility can be accepted for loss or damage.
-Please make sure you enclose your name and address with any submission, as well as a stamped SAE for anything you wish returned.
+Please make sure you enclose your name and address with any submission that is mailed to us, as well as a stamped SAE for anything you wish returned.
+However it is received, any such material will be returned using normal post (not special delivery, unless arranged in advance).

 Some of the technical details above may feel offputting; we hope that this is not the case and in every instance, we are here to help those who try to help us.
 Please do not be put off by any 'requirements' – we are happy to work with you, though please note the following important statements:

 To also repeat this point: permission for reproduction and to obtain the consent of anyone named, if appropriate, is the sole responsibility of the contributor.
-Please respect the copyright and individual rights of others, and of Descent.
+Please respect the copyright and individual rights of others.
 If Wild Places Publishing receives any complaint concerning copyright that concerns material you submitted, we will inform that person that we were granted permission for use and it will be solely your responsibility to deal with the complainant.